Adaptive Listening™

 Exploring the lesson that your own team needs to hear in this moment will point you toward the main point or “moral” of your story.
 The moral is like the story’s big idea.
 It asserts your unique point of view and illustrates the stakes if your audience does or doesn’t adopt it.

 For instance, the executive who wanted to motivate her sales team first chose a story whose moral was simply “work harder.”
-But that was a bad takeaway for two reasons: it’s demotivating, and it’s vague.
+But that was a bad takeaway for two reasons: It’s demotivating, and it’s vague.
 Instead, she realized that what she actually wanted to say was, “work smarter, and here’s how.”
 So she sharpened her message into a more specific – and motivating – moral: “By knowing your clients better, you can serve them better (and make your quota).”
 That lesson gave her team new knowledge they could use to approach sales from a fresher, and hopefully more fruitful, angle.

 Ultimately, stories are a persuasive communication tool, but only if you choose the right one in each situation.
 If you want to move teams with your stories, it takes a little thought to understand your audience, find a story that’s relevant to them, and sharpen your takeaway so it elicits the outcome you want.
 If you approach the process with a clear outcome in mind and communicate with empathy, you can ensure that the stories you tell will resonate with your audience and advance your goals.